RDFa: XHTML + RDFa 1.0

-The foaf:interest inside the second p element is referring to a book by ISBN number.
+The foaf:interest inside the second p element is referring to a book by ISBN.
 The resource attribute defines a resource in a similar way to the href attribute, but without defining a hyperlink.
 Further into the paragraph, a span element containing an about attribute defines the book as another resource to specify metadata about.
 The book title and author are defined within the contents of this tag using the dc:title and dc:creator properties.

 Here are the same triples when the above document is automatically converted to RDF/XML: